elixir-europe/biohackathon-europe/about/committees.md

 ## Organising Committee

-The Organising Committee is based at the [ELIXIR Hub](https://elixir-europe.org/about-us/who-we-are), with Mihail Anton as Chair of the Committee.
+The Organising Committee is based at the [ELIXIR Hub](https://elixir-europe.org/about-us/who-we-are), with Mihail Anton and Chloè Llewellyn as Co-chairs of the Committee.

 {% include organising-committee.html %}